Yoeori/CardsAgainstDJO/README.md

 # Cards Against DJO

 A web version of [Cards Against Humanity](http://cardsagainsthumanity.com/) made by Jelmerro & Yoeori.
+We are running a live demo on [cardsagainstdjo.ml](http://cardsagainstdjo.ml).
 We included a bunch of packs ourselves, but custom packs can be added using the 5-digit code from [Cardcast](http://cardcastgame.com).
 Still in early development.